MauPerera/WC-Marketplace/dc-woocommerce-multi-vendor/readme.txt

 * Fix - Duplicate Commission Entry per order.

 = 1.1.0 =
-* Fix - New order email template to Vendor has been fixed.
+* Fixed:  New order email template to Vendor has been fixed.
 Now order calculation is Vendor specific.
-* Features - Split shipping amount to Vendors.
+* Features: Split shipping amount to Vendors.
 Following shipping methods are supported: "Flat rate per item: Vendor can add flat rate class from their dashboard", "International delivery per item", "Local delivery per product".
-* Features - Commission can also be calculated in fixed rate.
+* Features:  Commission can also be calculated in fixed rate.
-* Features - Vendor list can be sorted using "[dc_vendorslist]" shortcode.
+* Features: Vendor list can be sorted using "[dc_vendorslist]" shortcode.

 = 1.0.2 =
 * New Shortcode is added  as [vendor_coupons] to show vendor's coupon and the usage counted.
 Also added coupon information in vendor order details page.